The Illustrations of Gustave Dore

 Most of his illustrations are now in the public domain, which means that anyone can freely use and distribute them.
 For this blog, I obtained the two images reproduced below courtesy of WikiMedia Commons.

-The image on the left, from Milton's Paradise Lost, shows Satan falling after being thrown out of Heaven.
+The image on the left, from Milton's Paradise Lost, shows the Devil falling after being thrown out of Heaven.
 And the image on the right, from Dante's Divine Comedy, depicts a part of Purgatory.

-I have used two more of Dore's drawings to illustrate the article on Stigmata and the article on Hell.
+I have used other Dore engravings to illustrate the article on Stigmata, the article on Hell, and an earlier blog post on Judas Iscariot.

 In the article on the Nazarenes, I mentioned the modern communities of Nazarenes living in the Malabar region of India, who have a tradition that their original churches were established by the apostle Thomas in 52 AD.